Argentine stocks fall on U.S. economy concerns

 "Investors were hoping for a reassuring sign from the United States," added Corneille.

-The session's losers were led by agricultural firm Cresud (CRE.BA: Cotización), which closed down 6.89 percent to 5 pesos per share, and one of Argentina's top telephone companies, Telecom Argentina (TEC2.BA: Cotización), which fell 4.48 percent to 13.85 pesos.
+The session's losers were led by agricultural firm Cresud (CRE.BA), which closed down 6.89 percent to 5 pesos per share, and one of Argentina's top telephone companies, Telecom Argentina (TEC2.BA), which fell 4.48 percent to 13.85 pesos.

 Investor caution materialized in a sharp volume cut in the broad market, down to a meager $19.2 million.
 Of the active issues, 59 declined, 15 advanced and 14 ended unchanged.